ptahdunbar/Vagrant.json/README.md

 }]
 ```

-See `Vagrantfile` for all configuration settings.
+See [Vagrantfile](https://github.com/ptahdunbar/Vagrantfile/blob/master/Vagrantfile) for all configuration settings.

-### Example varrgrant.json file for AWS
+### Example Vagrant.json file for AWS
 Create a new EC2 instance on the AWS platform.

 ```